g-aditi/vera/README.md

-# vera
+# VeRA
-Optimizing Knowledge Retrieval: A Benchmark-Driven Study of VecDB-RAG Integration
+Short for Vector database Retrieval Augmentation.
+Repository for Optimizing Knowledge Retrieval: A Benchmark-Driven Study of VecDB-RAG Integration.